Echinops6718/HealthInfo/Tiger Milk Mushroom (Lignosus Rhinoceros, Cendawan Susu Harimau).md

+Traditionally used to treat lung and lymph conditions, including cancers and viral infections.

+May protect against [[COVID]] infection and injuries.

 #supplement #neuroprotective #anti-cancer #anti-inflammatory #lung-protective

 [[(PDF) Neuroprotective Effects of Extracts from Tiger Milk Mushroom Lignosus rhinocerus Against Glutamate-Induced Toxicity in HT22 Hippocampal Neuronal Cells and Neurodegenerative Diseases in Caenorhabditis elegans - 2021]]